 Aberdeen Standard Investments is committed to protecting your personal information.

-We are Aberdeen Standard Investments, part of Standard Life Aberdeen plc, one of the world’s largest investment companies.
+We are Aberdeen Standard Investments, the asset management division of abrdn plc, one of the world’s largest investment companies.

 FAO Data Protection Officer